 - Input the validation token provided through TechSoup.

 - Fill out the subsequent forms, including contact and organization information.
-Be sure to agree to be contacted by Google and double-check that you used an email that you check often.

 - Submit your request and await a response!